Vancouver is located in British Columbia and is surrounded by beautiful mountains as well as the Pacific Ocean ocean.

 Visit Chinatown and the Dr. Sun Yat-Sen Park

 There are lots of Chinese shops and places to grab a quick snack (like Chinese pastries).

 Have dinner and a drink at St. Regis Bar & Grill

 I loved the atmosphere, many people were very into the Canadian sports shown on the TV screens and it was fun to watch them cheer for (or shout at) their favorite team.

-I was too full for desert (though I would have loved to try the cheesecake or warm cookie skillet with an overdose of chocolate).
+I was too full for dessert, though I would have loved to try the cheesecake or warm cookie skillet with an overdose of chocolate.
 Check out their menu here.

 Watch the sunset from Kitsilano Beach Park

 Did you know Vancouver has several beaches?
-In downtown Vancouver you can visit Sunset Beach or English Bay Beach.
+In downtown Vancouver, you can visit Sunset Beach or English Bay Beach.

-Where to stay in Vancouver?
+The best places to stay in Vancouver

-The St. Regis Hotel
+Luxury hotel: the St. Regis Hotel

 If you are looking to treat yourself to a nice hotel in Vancouver city center, the St. Regis hotel is your best choice!

 The Skytrain station (Vancouver City Centre, see more info about transport below) is only a 400 meter walk and it takes about 30 minutes to get to the airport (or from the airport to the hotel).

 The bed was super comfy and WiFi very fast (each room has its own router).
 Breakfast was delicious (especially the omelet) and the staff is very helpful and friendly.